Nitecore P36 2000lm In-depth review, Pros and Cons

 The P36 flashlight provides instant illumination at the touch of a switch.
-This immediate response is particularly useful in emergency situations or when you need instant visibility.
+This immediate response is particularly useful in emergency situations.
 Without mode memory, this flashlight always starts in the default mode.
-The strobe function of P36 produces a high-frequency flashing light pattern that is designed to disorient or distract potential threats or aggressors.
+The strobe function produces a high-frequency flashing light pattern.
+It disorients or distracts potential threats or aggressors.

 Brand | Nitecore |